 The entire panel under the stairs opens up like a door to reveal a hidden storage space:

 “The dining room was updated with wainscoting and a plate rail, as well as a custom china cabinet and oak colonnades.”

-They gave the dining room built-in some Craftsman details to go with the rest of the house.
+They gave the room some Craftsman details to go with the rest of the house, including these built-ins: